SabaEskandarian/Fidelius/web_enclave/README.md

         $ make SGX_MODE=SIM SGX_PRERELEASE=1 SGX_DEBUG=0
     f.
 Simulation Mode, Release build:
         $ make SGX_MODE=SIM SGX_DEBUG=0
-3. Execute the binary directly: (this should not apply for us)
+3. To execute the binary directly: (this should not apply for normal use of Fidelius)
     $ ./app
 4. Remember to "make clean" before switching build mode